By Tim Lambert

-However, the Aztec empire was not an ’empire’ like the Roman Empire, which was ruled from one city.
+However, the Aztec Empire was not an ’empire’ like the Roman Empire, which was ruled by one city.
 The Aztecs conquered the surrounding peoples.
-However, the Aztecs did not usually n other nations.
+However, they did not usually directly rule other nations.
 Instead, they forced them to pay tribute (goods like gold, feathers, weapons, and precious stones).
 The Aztec ’empire’, was more like a collection of states dominated by the Aztecs.

 Furthermore, the conquered people had to send soldiers to serve the Aztec emperor when they were needed.

 Meanwhile, the Aztecs built up the island in the lake by driving wooden stakes into the bed of the lake and then laying earth and rocks.
 They turned Tenochtitlan into a great city, with a population of over 100,000.
 The city was laid out in a grid pattern with marketplaces.
 In the center were the emperor’s palace and the great temple, which was a step pyramid.

 Tenochtitlan was intersected with canals for moving goods.
 The streets of Tenochtitlan were regularly cleaned and there were public lavatories.
 The sewage was used for fertilizer.
 Furthermore, the great city on an island was joined to the mainland by four causeways.
 Two aqueducts brought water into the city.

 Aztec Daily Life